-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-278) Differentiate between fixed and variable costs and give an example of each.
+279) Differentiate between fixed and variable costs and give an example of each.

 Answer: Fixed costs stay constant in total over a wide range of activity levels.
 For instance, the rent on a factory is the same whether 10,000 products are produced each month or 1,000 products are produced.
 Variable costs change in total in direct proportion to changes in volume.
-If the variable cost of producing one item is \$1, and if 10,000 units are produced, the cost will be \$10,000 and if only 1,000 units are produced, the cost will be only \$1,000.
+If the variable cost of producing one item is \$1, and if 10,000 units are produced, the cost will be \$10,000 and if only 1,000 units are produced, the cost will be \$10,000 and if only 1,000 units are produced, the cost will be \$10,000 and if only 1,000 units are produced.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes

-279) Getting to school for your 8 a.m. class doesn't leave much time for breakfast, and you are quite hungry by the time class ends.
+Diff: 2 LO: 2-7 EOC: S2-15 AACSB: Reflective thinking Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.
+280) Getting to school for your 8 a.m. class doesn't leave much time for breakfast, and you are quite hungry by the time class ends.
 It is a long walk to the cafeteria, the lines are long once you get there, and you find yourself having to decide between having breakfast and getting to your next class on time.
 Many of your friends have expressed the same problem.
 The administration has agreed to let you set up a table just outside the building where you will sell various snacks for \$1 each.
 You have agreed to pay the administration \$400 per month and salaries to your friends to run the business will be another \$400 per month.
 It will cost you 60 cents each to buy the pre-packaged snacks.
 You believe you can sell 2,500 snack packs per month.